-13. Miscellaneous
+15. Miscellaneous

 The Human Resources Office is responsible for compliance with a variety of rules, regulations and policies.
-It is responsible for the implementation and administration of workplace-related legislation, such as the Americans with Disabilities Act, the Family and Medical Leave Act and the Omnibus Transportation and Testing Act.
+It is responsible for the implementation and administration of workplace-related legislation, such as the Workplace Violence Prevention Act, and the Omnibus Transportation and Testing Act (OTETA).
 The Human Resources Office also maintains the Human Resource Management System (HRMS), which is a SUNY-wide database.

-818.05 LOCATION OF THE HUMAN RESOURCES OFFICE
+718.05 LOCATION OF THE HUMAN RESOURCES OFFICE